Stephen Strobbe, PhD, RN, PMHCNS-BC, CARN-AP

 - Prevention, treatment, and recovery

 Dr. Stephen Strobbe is board certified in both psychiatric and addictions nursing.
 He served as the first Clinical Director for the University of Michigan Addiction Treatment Services (UMATS) in the Department of Psychiatry, for which he received the Administration Management Award from the International Nurses Society on Addictions (IntNSA) in 2007.
 He completed doctoral studies in 2009, with a concentration in bio-behavioral health.
 His dissertation was titled, “Alcoholics Anonymous: Personal Stories, Relatedness, Attendance and Affiliation.”
-He returned to clinical practice in 2010, providing psychiatric evaluations and medication management for patients in addictions treatment.
-Dr. Strobbe has published approximately 20 articles in peer-reviewed journals, and was co-author for a chapter in the Cambridge Textbook of of Effective Treatments in Psychiatry.
+Dr. Strobbe has published more than 20 articles in peer-reviewed journals, and was co-author for a chapter in the Cambridge Textbook of of Effective Treatments in Psychiatry.
 Dr. Strobbe is currently serving a second consecutive term on the Board of Directors for the International Nurses Society on Addictions.

 Dr. Strobbe holds the rank of Clinical Associate Professor both at the University of Michigan School of Nursing, and the Department of Psychiatry.
-He has served as a lecturer, preceptor, and clinical instructor for both undergraduate and graduate nursing students in the areas of psychiatric-mental health and addictions nursing.
-In particular, he has been preceptor to a number of advanced practice nursing students with an interest in psychiatric and/or addictions nursing.
-Dr. Strobbe has presented numerous jury-selected papers, posters, and symposia, served as a consultant, and given invited talks both nationally and internationally.
-Prior to his appointment as a Clinical Assistant Professor at the University of Michigan School of Nursing (UM-SON), Dr. Strobbe was an Adjunct Clinical Assistant Professor in the Clinical Adjunct Faculty Network (CAFN) from 2010 to 2012.
-Dr. Strobbe recently appeared as the invited guest expert on the first episode of the Ask Dr. Nandi television show.
+He has served as a lecturer, preceptor, clinical instructor, faculty of record, and specialty lead for undergraduate, graduate, and doctoral students in the areas of psychiatric and addictions nursing.
+He has presented numerous jury-selected papers, posters, symposia and workshops, served as a consultant, and given invited talks both nationally and internationally.
+Prior to his appointment as Clinical Associate Professor at the University of Michigan School of Nursing (UMSN), Dr. Strobbe was an Adjunct Clinical Assistant Professor in the Clinical Adjunct Faculty Network (CAFN) from 2010 to 2012.

 Affiliations / Service

-- Member, Sigma Theta Tau International (STTI) Honor Society of Nursing , Rho Chapter (2013-present; organization member since 1989)
+- Board of Directors, Sigma Theta Tau International (STTI) Honor Society of Nursing , Rho Chapter (2013-present; organization member since 1989)

 Notable Awards / Honors